Top foods to help your little ones sleep

-We’ve put together a list of some of the foods that are rich in Tryptophan:
+Here’s a list of foods that are high in Tryptophan:

 • Bananas